The FGSS Major

 2. A distribution requirement of two courses, which must be from two different disciplines, and should not overlap in their content with courses taken for the concentration.

 3. Senior Research Requirement: In the senior year, majors must complete an essay (1 credit), or a thesis (2 credits).
 This research must be centered on a theme or topic related to the concentration, and will be supervised by a tutor who may also be the student's advisor.
-During the semester or semesters in which students complete this research, they must be registered with the tutor for the appropriate tutorial(s) (FGSS401 or FGSS402 for essay, or FGSS409/410 for thesis).
+During the semesters in which students complete a thesis, they must be registered with the tutor for the appropriate tutorials FGSS409 (Fall) and 410 (Spring).
 (For Honors Thesis, see below.)

 4. Senior Seminar (FGSS405): All seniors must participate in this pro-seminar.